MAPP 04.01.03 Section VII Item N - Advertisements

 - An official University of Houston logo must appear on the piece.

-- Any advertising pieces produced for, by or about the entity are subject to UH ad approval guidelines
+- Any advertising pieces produced for, by or about the entity are subject to UH brand review guidelines

-- Any logos used on behalf of the exempt entity must be approved by the Vice President of University Marketing & Media Relations or his/her designee (see brand review process)
+- Any logos used on behalf of the exempt entity must be approved by the Vice President of University Marketing, Communication & Media Relations or his/her designee (see brand review process)

 - It is preferred that UH approved fonts, colors and branding be used as much as possible in promotional materials.

 - Any UH logos, fonts and branding used will be subject to UH graphic standards.

 - Any student organization or event should refer to this chart for information on the brand review process.